AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Training and Inference Details

 \subsection{Inference details}

-We perform inference starting from pure gaussian noise for the modality to generate and use the model's velocity estimates together with an Euler sampler to progressively transform the noise to the clean generated sample.
-We found using classifier free guidance on the conditioning modality to be instrumental towards obtaining good multimodal alignment.
+We perform inference starting from pure Gaussian noise for the modality to generate and use the model's velocity estimates together with an Euler sampler to progressively transform the noise to the clean generated sample.
+We found using classifier-free guidance on the conditioning modality to be instrumental in obtaining good multimodal alignment.
 When conditioning on more than one modality (\eg video and audio text prompt), we drop both conditions simultaneously to compute the unconditional signal.
-In all of our experiments, we use 64 sampling steps and a CFG weight of 5.0.
-While all of our generated video results are evaluated using the native 36x64 resolution, the generated videos displayed on the website have been upsampled from 36x64 to 144x256 spatial resolution using an internal upsampler for demo purposes.
+In all of our experiments, we used 64 sampling steps and a CFG weight of 5.0.
+All of our generated video results are evaluated at the 512 x 288 pixels resolution.